jaydenseric/nova-deno/Deno.novaextension/README.md

 Instructs Deno to attempt to cache any dependencies of the module in the focused editor.

-Available when the focused editor has a JavaScript or TypeScript syntax, via:
+Available when the focused editor has a JavaScript, JSX, TypeScript, or TSX syntax, via:

 - [Nova command palette][Nova command palettes], entering `Deno cache`.
 - [Nova][Nova] menu bar option _**Editor → Deno cache**_.